-More than 150 organizations in the United States and Canada have successfully attained AIRS Accreditation.
+Many organizations in the United States and Canada have successfully attained AIRS Accreditation.
 It is important to note that some of these agencies are relatively small (e.g. with less than 5 full-time staff).
 Organizational size is not a barrier!

 Whether an I&R program is national or local in scope, comprehensive or specialized in nature, or offered in non-profit, for-profit or government settings, AIRS Accreditation is the best way to demonstrate the overall quality and effectiveness of an I&R service.
-The AIRS Accreditation Program is operated in alignment with the standards developed by the Institute for Credentialing Excellence.

 AIRS Accreditation involves the following stages: